DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Transfer order.md

 ### Header checks for Shipment receipt
 Header checks are performed when:
-1. Importing Shipment advice file
+1. Importing Shipment receipt file
 2. Processing from import to staging
 3. Processing from staging to target